tox2ik/tmp-bank-transaction-api/documentation/task-description.md

 • A proper API-Documentation is written.
 • The Cache headers, including the Etag header, are used.
 • The data which is sent by a client is properly validate

+## Footnotes

+[^parts]: The class table inheritance is preferable over single table inheritance in this case

+    Because;
+    I suspect there will be many different transaction parts in the future leading to a messy table with many columns.

+    The performance impat of multiple joins for a single transaction is mitigated by the fact that the transactions are immutable, thus allowing for reliable caching.